All Episodes

 The next, you know, another group of people I would definitely want to question would be his own security.

-I don't know, he had about six people, they say, and there's like a six-man security team.
+He had about six people, they say, and there's like a six-man security team.

 How that even happened and was broken down is a complete failure.

-Now, I understand they say Charlie liked to um have like his events open and doesn't want like all this kind of stuff, but the security team is in charge of the we'll say the principal, because even though they work for him, they need to listen to him when they say, okay, this is not safe.
+Now, I understand they say Charlie liked to have like his events open and doesn't want like all this kind of stuff, but the security team is in charge of the, we'll say the principal, because even though they work for him, they need to listen to him when they say, okay, this is not safe.

-I don't think an event with 3,000 people and only six security agents, that's not even a that's a safety hazard, number one.
+I don't think an event with 3,000 people and only six security agents, that's not even a, that's a safety hazard, number one.

 Number two, why aren't they scanning the rooftops?